4kyl-biz/pomodoros/SUPABASE_SETUP.md

 3. Checked that all tables were created successfully
 4. Verified your environment variables are correct

+### "relation 'public.users' does not exist" Error

+This error occurs when the drop script tries to remove tables that don't exist.
+The updated `drop-tables.sql` script now handles this properly:

+1. **The script is safe to run** - it uses `IF EXISTS` to prevent errors
+2. **Run the drop script first** to clean up any existing tables
+3. **Then run the schema script** to create the new tables
+4. **Use `check-tables.sql`** to verify the current state

 ### "Table already exists" Error

 If you get errors about tables already existing: